 We love that there is a chromatic tuner built-in this little amp and that it provides tones for any musical style, including heavy rock – thanks to the newly added Extreme amp to kick things up a notch.

 The Roland Micro Cube Micro Amp also has a MIC setting, making it compatible with a voice microphone, and it has eight DSP effects meaning the pedal doesn’t need to be purchased separately.
+The Roland Micro Cube is the most expensive mini amp from the entire guide, but it is also the loudest of them all.
+It also has more effects and tone-shaping features, so if it is within your budget, it is worth checking out.

 Frequently Asked Questions about the Blackstar Fly 3